artyomwhite/BOSE-landing/README.md

 - [DEMO LINK](https://artyomwhite.github.io/BOSE-landing/)

 ## General info
-A landing page for Bose.
-It is a training project.
-The user can open and close burger menu, use telephone and email links, send an information in a special form.
-The form has adittional validation.
-Page consist of animation and transition on product cards and buttons.
-Anchore targets were implemented for navigation within the same page.
-The project is SEO friendly.
+The Bose landing page is a training project featuring animations, transitions on product cards and buttons, and anchor targets for in-page navigation.
+Users can open and close a menu, utilize telephone and email links, and submit information via a dedicated form.
+The form includes additional validation.
+The page is responsive and adapts seamlessly to three different device types: desktop, tablet, and mobile.
+It ensures a user-friendly experience on all platforms.

 ## Technologies
 Project was created with: